Philip Sherburne

 Philip Sherburne is an American journalist, musician and DJ based in Barcelona.
 He coined the term "Microhouse" (in a 2001 article for The Wire) and appeared in the film Speaking in Code.

 Career

 Sherburne is a critic and columnist for Pitchfork and The Wire.
 He is also the electronic/dance editor for Rhapsody.com.
-He regularly appears on Resident Advisor and eMusic.com and has contributed to a number of publications which include: The New York Times, Spin, Slate, frieze, XLR8R, Wired, Rhapsody, Spain's Trax, and Germany's Groove and De:Bug.
+He regularly appears on Resident Advisor and eMusic.com and has contributed to The New York Times, Spin, Slate, frieze, XLR8R, Wired, Rhapsody, Spain's Trax, and Germany's Groove and De:Bug.
 His has also contributed to books such as Audio Culture: Readings in Modern Music, Time Out 1000 Songs to Change Your Life and The Pitchfork 500: Our Guide to the Greatest Songs from Punk to the Present.

 When not working as a journalist, he is a DJ at night.
 He has performed in Berlin, Barcelona, Hamburg, Montreal, Chicago, Austin, Seattle, Portland, New York, Bristol, Chile, and Mexico.